natemcmaster/blog/_posts/dev/2018-08-29-netcore-primitives-2.md

 ### Confusing project settings

-The final pitfall I will mention is that project settings to define your .NET Core usage don't align with the terminology used everywhere else.
-It's a confusing set of terms, so this one isn't your fault.
+The final pitfall I will mention is about project settings.
+There are many, and the terminology and setting names don't always line up.
+It's a confusing set of terms, so this one isn't your fault if you get them mixed up.

 Below, I've listed some common project settings and what they actually mean.